TheDarkSkyXD/arch-spec-site/archspec-docs/full-specs/archspec-implementation-docs.md

 export const useUI = () => {
   const context = useContext(UIContext);
   if (context === undefined) {
-    throw new Error('useUI must be used within a UIProvider');
+    throw new Error("useUI must be used within a UIProvider");
   }
   return context;
 };